 Combine that with a $3,999 price tag in the current environment, and you're left with an amazing piece of engineering with almost no market where it's an advisable purchase.

 The Huawei Mate Xs sells in Australia for $3999 outright at JB-HI Fi, Mobileciti and the Huawei Authorised Experience store in Chatswood, NSW.
 You can also purchase it online from eBay and Amazon.

 If you're after a foldable phone with a tablet-style experience, you could save $1,000 and get the Samsung Galaxy Fold.
 The camera isn't quite as good and the front display is much smaller, but it's a full Android phone, albeit still a pricey one.

 Slightly cheaper again in the folding space is the Motorola RAZR.
 Motorola Australia isn't doing any reviews of the RAZR, however, so we can't recommend it in any way, because there's no way we can assess it.

-A little cheaper again is the similar Samsung Galaxy Z Flip, which again is full Android but uses a flip phone mechanism rather than the full tablet display of the Huawei Mate Xs.
+A little cheaper again is the similar Samsung Galaxy Z Flip 3, and Samsung Galaxy Z Fold 3 which again are full Android but uses a flip phone mechanism rather than the full tablet display of the Huawei Mate Xs.
 Watch for our full review of the Galaxy Z Flip soon.